crystal-ruby/pages/_posts/2015-09-03-a-new-language.md

 system.
 Off course, and this dates back to the first memory layouts.
 But i mean the need for a *strong typing* system, or maybe it's even clearer to call it compile time typing.
 The type that c and c++ have.
-It is essential (mentally, this is off course all for the programmer, not the computer) to be able to thing in a static type system, and then extend that and make it dynamic.
+It is essential (mentally, this is off course all for the programmer, not the computer) to be able to think in a static type system, and then extend that and make it dynamic.
 Or possibly use it in a dynamic way.

 This is a good example of this too big gap, where one just steps on quicksand if everything is